 '''

 ++ Button, Component 'starter button' 'starter button'

 dobjFor(Push)

 {

-'''

-'''

 verify()

-if(snowMobile.engineOn)
+{

+if (snowMobile.engineOn)

 illogicalNow('The snowmobile\'s engine is already running. ');

+}

 check()

-if (!starterSwitch.isOn)
+{

+if(!starterSwitch.isOn)

 failCheck('Nothing happens. ');

+}

 action()

+{

 "The snowmobile's engine roars into life. ";

 snowMobile.engineOn = true;

 engineNoise.makePresent();

 }

+}

+;

 ++ starterSwitch : Switch, Component 'small black switch/engine' 'small switch'

 "It's a small black switch mounted at the centre of the handlebars, next

 to the button. "

 makeOn(val)

+{

 inherited(val);

 if(val==nil && snowMobile.engineOn)

+{

 "The snowmobile engine lapses into silence. ";

 snowMobile.engineOn = nil;

 engineNoise.makePresentIf(nil);

 }

+1

 verifyDobjListenTo { logicalRank(50, 'silent'); }

-soundDesc = "The engine is currently silent.
+soundDesc = "The engine is currently silent. "

+;

 ++ engineNoise : PresentLater, SimpleNoise 'engine/noise' 'engine'

 "The snowmobile engine is purring quietly as it ticks over. "

 isAmbient = nil

+;

 '''

 This arrangement ensures that to start the engine you have to turn on the switch and push the button; to stop the engine you merely need to turn off the switch.
 We make the engineNoise a PresentLater so that it can easily be brought in or out of play according to whether the engine is on or off; we could make it more sophisticated than a SimpleNoise, but a SimpleNoise will do the job reasonably well.
 Note that we have overridden its isAmbient property to be nil, so that when the engine is running we'll see a description of its noise every turn.
 This is fair enough given the fairly limited travel that will actually be performed on the snowmobile.
 The other point to note here is how we handle LISTEN TO ENGINE.
 Since the player might legitimately try to TURN ON ENGINE or SWITCH OFF ENGINE, we add engine to the vocabWords of the starterSwitch.
-When the engine is off, this is the object to which LISTEN TO ENGINE will apply, so we give it a soundDesc to report that the engine is silent.
+When the engine is silent.
 But when the engine is on we'd rather that LISTEN TO ENGINE was handled by the engineNoise object, so we make starterSwitch.verifyDobjListenTo return a relatively low logicalRank (the default would be 100).
 This means that when the engineNoise is present, the parser will accept it as the more logical argument to handle the LISTEN TO ENGINE command, but when it is absent, the starterSwitch will handle the command and report the silence of the engine (to be sure EXAMINE ENGINE won't be handled quite so felicitously as things stands, but again, that can be left as an exercise for the reader; to do the job properly you might need a separate engine object that redirects turn on and turn off commands to the switch).